 The Japanese Chin is a fairly healthy dog with few health problems.
 With good care, the Chin can live from 12 to 14 years.
 As is the case with most dogs, some health problems seem to affect some dogs more than others do.
 With the Japanese Chin, the problem can be breathing difficulties.

 Dyspnea is a form of respiratory (breathing) distress that often affects the Japanese Chin.
-There are different causes for dyspnea such as heart disease, heart failure, infection, trauma, fluid or bleeding in the lungs, or chest or lung disease. [...]
+There are different causes for dyspnea such as heart disease, heart failure, infection, trauma, fluid or bleeding in the lungs or chest or lung disease. [...]

 The Japanese Chin is a small breed of dog that is said to have originated in China and then found its way to Japan.
 In Japan, it became a thing of royalty, often given as royal gifts to diplomats or important people that did good deeds for Japan.
 While we have heard about the Japanese Chin for years, Japan actually has two different breeds of dog.
-One type is the Chin, which is the one that is considered royalty and descends from the Chin that came from Chinese aristocracy.
+One type is the Chin, which the one is considered royalty and descendants from the Chin that came from Chinese aristocracy.
 The other type is Inu, which is a more common type of working dog. [...]

 The Japanese Chin has many characteristics that make them unique from other dogs.
 One of these characteristics is their bulging oversized eyes.
 Although these eyes may look cute and give the Chin a unique look, they are also responsible for causing the dog health problems.

 There are a couple of problems the Japanese Chin is affected by due to these oversized eyes.
 Because of the large size of the eyes, they extend out of the socket further than they should.
 This makes it very easy for the eye to be scratched in any number of ways. [...]